JulianCodeLab/JulianCodeLab/README.md

 </div>

 <p align="center">
-  <i>💡 "The mind that opens to a new idea never returns to its original size." - Albert Einstein</i>
+  <i>"The mind that opens to a new idea never returns to its original size." - Albert Einstein</i>
   <br><br>
   <b>Thanks for visiting!
 Happy Coding! 🚀</b>
 </p>